English travellers can now visit these 60 countries

 Expect the list to continue to change over the next few weeks.

-Major European destinations on the list include Italy and Greece.
-Spain, mainland Portugal and France have now been removed following an increase in cases.
+Major European destinations on the list include Germany and Greece.
+Italy, Spain, mainland Portugal and France have now been removed following an increase in cases.

 It’s important to point out that the list also includes countries like Australia that are still not accepting travellers from the UK, so check your destination carefully before booking that trip.